 Lev, a 16-year-old youth from Ukraine, remains at Yemin Orde Youth Village during the coronavirus crisis, as he has no other family in Israel.
 Lev provides a glimpse of his life inside the Village during the nationwide shutdown of Israel's schools, businesses and communal life.

-UPDATES FROM ISRAEL
+UPDATES FROM ISRAEL - May 8, 2020

 (PLEASE NOTE: Our U.S. national office is now closed due to quarantine restrictions and mail pickup is sporadic.
 We encourage our supporters to make a credit card gift on our secure website during this time.
 Thank you for your generosity and for caring about our Village Way family.)